Raghaha/CIS-Mapping/README.md

 # CIS-Mapping
-Mapping of Center for Internet Security controls with different Industry standards
+CSV representation of the mapping of Center for Internet Security controls with different Security standards and benchmarks.
+Currently we are working on CentOs alone as a test run.